 Seafood – Fresh East and West Coast oysters, king crab, snow crab, stone crab, mussels and prawns

 Pizza – Varieties of pizzas served fresh from a wood-burning oven

-Deli – Soups, cheeses, 7 charcuterie selections including house specialties and individual, prepared and make-your-own salads
+Deli – Soups, cheeses, 7 charcuterie selections including house specialties and make-your-own salads

 Dessert – Chocolate, vanilla and pistachio soufflés baked to order, selection of gelato, sorbets and crème brûlée